lowerbyte/lowerbyte.github.io/_posts/2017-10-12-Your-own-Virtual-Machine.md

   db "Hello World", 0xa, 0
 ```

+Now you have to compile it as it was done earlier and after that we can finally check everything.
 Lets run our Virtual Machine with `python virtualmachine.py <<file name>>` to see if it actually works:

 ![It's alive!](/images/post4_2.png)

 Yes it is!
 Now I can write some real programs for it!
-Ofcourse it doesn't have any interruption system implemented nor IO modules, but it just example.
+Ofcourse it doesn't have any interruption system implemented nor IO modules, but its just example.
 If you want to add more stuff to it -  feel free : )

 And that's it, see you next time!